Beloved Auckland restaurateur: 'Help us hold on'

-Yael Shochat makes arguably the best hot cross buns in the country and counts Gordon Ramsay among her customers – of which she used to seat 100 at any one time over the course of a dinner service.
+Yael Shochat makes what some believe are the best hot cross buns in the country and counts Gordon Ramsay among her customers – of which she used to seat 100 at any one time over the course of a dinner service.

 It read: "Dear customers, Sadly we had to keep our doors shut tonight due to lack of bookings.
 CBD restaurants are suffering.
 Please support us.
 Love Ima Team [sic]."